 There are some foods that babies should avoid:

 - Sugar – your baby does not need added sugar.
 Avoiding sugary snacks and drinks will help prevent tooth decay

-- Honey – do not introduce before 1 year as it sometimes contains a bacteria that can produce toxins in a baby’s intestines, leading to infant botulism
+- Honey – do not introduce before 1 year as it sometimes contains a bacteria that can produce toxins, and may lead to infant botulism

 - Do not add salt to your baby’s food.
 Use herbs and spices rather than salt to flavour food